An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Model Derivation

 for arbitrary smooth vectors $\tilde{y}(x,t)$ ($x\in \Omega_t^x$) and $\tilde{y}_\text{s}(x_\text{s},t)$ ($x_\text{s}\in \Gamma_t^x$) satisfying $\tilde{y}\cdot \mathbf{n}=\tilde{y}_\text{s}\cdot \mathbf{n}=0$ on $\Gamma_t^x$.
 The notions $\mu_\text{b}$ and $\mu_\text{s}$ in \eqref{LAP} stand for the chemical potentials in the bulk and on the boundary such that

 The principle of least action (LAP) optimizes the action functional $\mathcal{A}$ with respect to all trajectories $x(X,t)$ by setting the variation with respect to $x$ to zero, i.e., $\delta_x \mathcal{A}=0$.
 From this, one can obtain the conservative force balance equation of classical Hamiltonian mechanics, i.e., the conservation of momentum.
-In other words, the LAP gives the Hamiltonian part of a mechanical system that corresponds to its conservative forces, formally speaking,
+In other words, the LAP gives the Hamiltonian part of a mechanical system that corresponds to its conservative forces, formally speaking (see e.g., \cite[Section 2.2.1]{SV}),

-Since the macroscopic kinetic energy of our current system is neglected, then the inertial forces in the bulk $\Omega$ and on the boundary $\Gamma$ vanish.
-In view of \eqref{LAP}--\eqref{bdmu}, we deduce the generalized conservative forces in the bulk and on the boundary for $t\in (0,T)$ (written in the strong form):
+Since the macroscopic kinetic energy is neglected in our current system, then the inertial forces in the bulk $\Omega$ and on the boundary $\Gamma$ simply vanish, i.e., $F_{\text{inertial}}=0$.
+Thus in view of \eqref{LAP}--\eqref{bdmu}, we deduce the generalized conservative forces in the bulk and on the boundary for $t\in (0,T)$ (written in the strong form):

 On the other hand, energy dissipation functionals will be treated by extending the classical treatment of the Hamiltonian to include dissipative forces, through Onsager's maximum dissipation principle (MDP) that describes the irreversible dissipative processes in the regime of linear response.
-This can be done by taking variation of the Rayleigh dissipation functional $\mathcal{R}=\frac12\mathcal{D}$ with respect to the rate functions, for instance, the velocity $x_t$:

-We note that the factor $\frac12$ is used since the energy dissipation $\mathcal{D}$ is usually chosen to be quadratic in ``rates" within the linear response theory for long-time near equilibrium dynamics (cf. \cite{Ray}).
-If $\delta_{x_t}\left(\frac12\mathcal{D}\right)$ is set to zero, the resulting equation gives a weak variational form of the dissipative force balance law that is again equivalent to the conservation of momentum.
-Recalling the energy dissipation functions introduced before (see \eqref{diss1}), we have for $t\in (0,T)$
+This can be done by taking variation of the Rayleigh dissipation functional $\mathcal{R}=\frac12\mathcal{D}$ with respect to the rate functions, for instance, the velocity $x_t$ (see e.g., \cite[Section 2.2.1]{SV}): We note that the factor $\frac12$ is used since the energy dissipation $\mathcal{D}$ is usually chosen to be quadratic in ``rates" within the linear response theory for long-time near equilibrium dynamics (cf. \cite{Ray}).
+If $\delta_{x_t} \mathcal{R}$ is set to zero, the resulting equation gives a weak variational form of the dissipative force balance law that is again equivalent to the conservation of momentum.
+Recalling the energy dissipation functions introduced in \eqref{diss1}, we have for $t\in (0,T)$

 where $\tilde{\mathbf{u}}: \Omega_t^x\to \mathbb{R}^d$, $\tilde{\mathbf{v}}: \Gamma_t^x\to \mathbb{R}^d$ are arbitrary smooth vectorial functions satisfying $\tilde{\mathbf{u}}\cdot \mathbf{n}=\tilde{\mathbf{v}}\cdot \mathbf{n}=0$ on $\Gamma_t^x$.
 Thus, we can derive the generalized dissipative forces both in the bulk $\Omega$ and on the boundary $\Gamma$ (again written in the strong form):